 Scientists hypothesize that female Chinook salmon preying heavily on anchovy in the ocean returned to Central Valley rivers and streams with low thiamine concentrations in their eggs.
 The concentrations were so low it caused Thiamine Deficiency Complex, or TDC, in their offspring.

 Biologists have observed TDC in multiple Central Valley Chinook salmon hatcheries, where they have proven methods for treating the condition.
 However, they know little about effects on naturally spawned juvenile salmon in rivers, where similar treatment is not possible.

-Now scientists from NOAA Fisheries, U.S. Fish and Wildlife Service, California Department of Fish and Wildlife, U.S. Geological Survey and academic partners are researching the cause and impacts of TDC on California salmon.
+Now scientists from NOAA Fisheries, U.S. Fish and Wildlife Service, California Department of Fish and Wildlife, U.S. Geological Survey and academic partners from UC Davis and SUNY Brockport are researching the cause and impacts of TDC on California salmon.

 The research includes a major marine focus.
 Scientists from the NOAA Fisheries Southwest Fisheries Science Center are getting help from fishermen to sample salmon and document what they are eating offshore.
 Scientists at University of California Davis and the U.S. Fish and Wildlife’s Livingston Stone National Fish Hatchery are also collaborating.
 They are investigating the effectiveness of thiamine injections in pre-spawning adult female winter-run Chinook salmon to mitigate TDC impacts on juvenile salmon behavior, performance, and survival.